CESNET/metacentrum-user-docs/docs/access/terms/index.md

 MetaCentrum services are available on a "best effort" basis.
 The operator strives to maintain the availability and security of the service, with essential services run in high-availability mode and automatically monitored.
 Support is available during normal working hours.

-For full description of the service see [Metacentrum NGI pages](https://www.metacentrum.cz/en/about/rules/).
+For full description of the service see [Metacentrum NGI pages](https://www.metacentrum.cz), where you can find [full text of the terms of use](https://www.metacentrum.cz/en/about/rules/).

 ### Account prolongation